gilch/hissp/docs/lissp_quickstart.rst

    ;; programmatically generated code.
 But qualification doesn't work on ;; local variables, which can't be imported.
 For these, we use a template ;; counter suffix instead of a qualifier to ensure a variable can only ;; be used in the same template it was defined in.
-The gensym reader ;; macro ($#) generates a symbol with the current template's count.
+The gensym parse-time ;; macro ($#) generates a symbol with the current template's count.
    #> `($#eggs $#spam $#bacon $#spam)     ;Generated symbols for macro hygiene.
    >>> (lambda * _: _)(